Park Town, Oxford

 Park Town is a small residential area in central North Oxford, a suburb of Oxford, England.
 It was one of the earliest planned suburban developments in the area and most of the houses are Grade II listed.

 History

 Samuel Lipscomb Seckham (1827–1900) developed the houses in the main crescent in 1853–54, with Bath stone front elevations, and the west-facing crescent with an elevated pavement known as "The Terrace" in 1854–55.
 The Park Town Estate Company was formed in September 1857 through Seckham's efforts.

 Many of the houses and gardens in Park Town were originally surrounded by ornamental iron railings.
 Those for the detached houses were removed for war use in the Second World War but some have been restored.
+The Friends of Park Town restored the railings and lanterns around the central garden in the middle of the main Park Town crescent and received an award for the project from the Oxford Preservation Trust in 1977.

 Location

 Park Town includes two crescents of town houses, surrounding communal gardens and a number of larger villas.

 To the west is Banbury Road with Canterbury Road on the opposite side and to the east is the Dragon School.
 St Anne's College has student accommodation here.